LGBTQ rights in Indonesia: Opposition

 Traditionally, Indonesians are quite tolerant towards LGBT people who keep quiet and stay discreet about their private lives.
-However, this level of tolerance is not extended towards the LGBT rights movements, which has faced fierce condemnation in the public sphere from Indonesian authorities.
-A wave of anti-LGBT rhetoric began in January 2016 when Higher Education Minister Mohamad Nasir said LGBT people should be barred from university campuses.
+However, this level of tolerance is not extended towards the LGBTQ rights movements, which has faced fierce condemnation in the public sphere from Indonesian authorities.
+A wave of anti-LGBTQ rhetoric began in January 2016 when Higher Education Minister Mohamad Nasir said LGBTQ people should be barred from university campuses.
 The Minister called for a ban on gay groups on university campuses after a group of University of Indonesia (UI) students established a counselling and support group called the Support Group and Resource Center on Sexuality Studies (SGRC).
-The group was meant as a counselling service, resource centre and support group on sexuality and gender issues, especially for LGBT youth and students, who often suffer from abuses, harassment, violence and discrimination regarding their gender and sexuality.
-SGRC sees LGBT people as human beings who need a friend and protection.
+The group was meant as a counselling service, resource centre and support group on sexuality and gender issues, especially for LGBTQ youth and students, who often suffer from abuses, harassment, violence and discrimination regarding their gender and sexuality.
+SGRC sees LGBTQ people as human beings who need a friend and protection.
 The group, which sought to advocate for those who suffer from gender-based violence, explained that they do not "turn" or "encourage" people to be gay, nor had they tried to "cure" gay people.
 Amid the heat of the issue, the University of Indonesia refused to be held responsible for SGRC's actions and announced the group was not an officially registered student organisation.
 Another official pressured smartphone instant-messaging services to drop gay and lesbian-themed emoji, prompting one company to comply.

-Generally, religious authorities in Indonesia condemn homosexual acts and are fiercely against the LGBT rights movement.
+Generally, religious authorities in Indonesia condemn homosexual acts and are fiercely against the LGBTQ rights movement.
 The most active opposition has come from majority-Islamic groups, with Majelis Ulama Indonesia, the country's top Muslim clerical body, calling for the criminalisation of homosexuality, although government officials have rejected calls for outright ban on homosexuality.
-Other religious groups, such as Christianity and specifically Roman Catholicism, have expressed their rejection of LGBT rights in Indonesia.
-Indonesian Catholic authorities have reiterated that Catholicism does not recognise same-sex marriage but assured that, despite their perceived transgressions, LGBT people should be protected and not harmed.
+Other religious groups, such as Christianity and specifically Roman Catholicism, have expressed their rejection of LGBTQ rights in Indonesia.
+Indonesian Catholic authorities have reiterated that Catholicism does not recognise same-sex marriage but assured that, despite their perceived transgressions, LGBTQ people should be protected and not harmed.

 The Indonesia Psychiatric Association (PDSKJI) classifies homosexuality, bisexuality and transgenderism as mental disorders.
 Referring to Law No.18/2014 on Mental Health and the association's Mental Health and Mental Disorder Diagnostic Guidelines, the PDSKJI categorises homosexual and bisexual Indonesians as "people with psychiatric problems" and transgender people as having "mental disorders".